On your early morning arrival at Tehran airport, you will be met by our representative carrying our logo (SinarGasht).

 Tehran, with a population of about 16 million was the settlement of the last two dynasties, Qajar and Pahlavi, that ruled the country for almost 200 years.
 It is the home to many monuments of historical and cultural interests, as well as key government buildings of modern times.

 Early morning arrival, Transfer to the hotel where you can rest for a few hours.

 Kerman is the largest and most developed city in Kerman Province and the most important city in the southeast of Iran.

-After lunch and a short rest, you will head to the famous and traditional Bazaar which has been built in 17th and 19th .
-You can visit a Traditional Bath House which is converted to a nice anthropology museum, coin museum, carevanserai and a wonderful mosque.
+After lunch and a short rest, you will head to the famous and traditional Bazaar which dates back to 17th and 19th.
+You can visit a Traditional Bath House which is converted to a nice anthropology museum, coin museum, caravanserai, and a wonderful mosque.

 Morning: Transfer to Lout, trekking and overnight in the desert (Ecolodge).
 There are enough rooms there for the groups.

 The Zein-o-Din Caravanserai is located in Yazd province, Iran.
-The caravanserai dates back to 16th century and is situated on the ancient Silk Road.
+The caravanserai dates back to the 16th century and is situated on the ancient Silk Road.
 It is one of 999 such inns that were built during the reign of Shah Abbas I to provide facilities to travelers.
-Of these, Zeinodin is a round shape caravanserai which is a kind of rare ones.
-The majority of them are square shaped. we will arrive around sunset which is a great opportunity to see the sunset and right after, the sparkling stars.
+Of these, Zeinodin is a round shape caravanserai which is a kind of rare one.
+The majority of them are square-shaped. we will arrive around sunset which is a great opportunity to see the sunset and right after, the sparkling stars.
 That would be definitely a different experience.